-Atami literally means 'hot sea', and it rises out of the sea in a slow curve that suddenly steepens into the imposing hills that overlook the town - reminiscent of Naples.
+Atami's hot spring fame is reflected in its name, which means "hot sea."
+Atami rises out of the sea in a slow curve that suddenly steepens into the imposing hills that overlook the town - reminiscent of Naples in Italy.

 Eons ago these hills formed one side of a volcano, the other side lost to the sea.
-The town is built in the remnants of the crater.
+This small town of about 40,000 people is built in the remnants of the crater.

-With this geological history, there are hot springs all over the area, which, along with its fine views of the sea, makes it the ideal onsen resort.
+This geological history explains the hot springs all over the area, which, along with its fine views of the sea, continue to attract people seeking healing and relaxation.

 Atami's most conspicuous man-made feature is its high-rise buildings, mainly hotels, which give this small town of just over 40,000 inhabitants the look of a city at least two or three times the population.
 On closer inspection, though, a lot of these buildings have an air of yesterday about them.